charles-keely/TheBoldUnknown/lead-generator/brand-guide.md

 1.2 What qualifies as a “TheBoldUnknown” story?
-Any topic from any domain qualifies if it includes: a surprising, counterintuitive, or unexplained detail
+Any topic from any domain qualifies if it includes at least one of the following: a surprising, counterintuitive, or unexplained detail

-a pattern or behavior that defies intuition
+a pattern or behavior that defies intuition or expectation

 a historical, scientific, or psychological twist

-a documented event with puzzling elements
+a documented event with puzzling or unusually specific elements

 a phenomenon that challenges perception, memory, or assumptions

-a natural or cosmic occurrence that inspires awe
+a natural or cosmic occurrence that inspires awe or unease

 technology behaving unexpectedly or revealing hidden complexity